cloudsoldier/github-actions-course-by-Kash/Introduction/Introduction.md

-# Simplified Notes on GitHub Actions and Workflows
+# GitHub Actions and Workflows

 ---